FRC1732/2024-Protobot/docs/commands.md

 Spin-up the shooter so it can be at speed when we need it, run continuously\
 \
 **SetShooterDistance115**\
-Set the shooter orientation for a shot distance of 115"\
+Set the shooter pose for a shot distance of 115"\
 \
 **ShootNote**\
 Feed the Shooter, end after it is fed\